divchaks/PlaywrightTest/README.md

 Go to the official Node.js website: https://nodejs.org/

-Download the LTS (Long Term Support) version for your operating system (Windows, macOS, or Linux).
+Download the LTS version for your operating system (Windows, macOS, or Linux).

-LTS is more stable and preferred for most projects.

 Run the installer and follow the instructions.
 It will install both node and npm.